wizeline/project-lab/README.md

 echo /Applications/Postgres.app/Contents/Versions/latest/bin | sudo tee /etc/paths.d/postgresapp
 ```

-After that you can create a DB using the commands:
+After that you can create a DB using this commands on the terminal:

 ```
 createdb projectlab